Eppo-exp/eppo-docs/docs/administration/api-keys.md

 ### API Key Permissions

 Make sure to give your API Key read access to the Eppo's randomization settings.
 This permission allows the SDK to retrieve information about your experiment variations, traffic allocations, and allow-list overrides.
+You may also specify [REST API](../reference/api/) permissions to allow reading/writing definitions, metrics, and experiments.

 ![api-key-permissions](/img/connecting-data/api-key-permissions.png)